Developer-Rakib/Sara-Medical-Hall/README.md

 Live Link :  [https://assignment-10-d74ae.firebaseapp.com/](https://assignment-10-d74ae.firebaseapp.com/).

 ## This project Built With few Pages
-- Home Page : About Dr. Sara, and his Few Service
+- Home Page : About Dr. Sara, and her Few Service
 - Clicking on the service button will take you to checkout
 - The user can go to the login page if the user has login
 - About me on the About page